 Evaluate Monthly Subscriptions – Is there a gym membership that you are paying for and not using?

 Also, with all of the live streaming and other online services available at our fingertips, many of us don’t even realize what we’re paying for every month.
 It may seem like $10 here and there and before you know it, you’re paying for five different online services but only using one or two.
 So sit down with your bank statement and add up all monthly subscriptions.
 You may be surprised at how much money you can save each month.

 Looking for more tips for saving the money you work so hard for?
 Check out our article below.

 Looking for an FHA Lender in Oakland County?

 With 35 years of industry experience, Julie Krumholz has worked in nearly all aspects of mortgage banking.

 Throughout the years she has worked in processing, closing and loan origination, underwriting, QC auditing and has even co-owned a mortgage brokerage firm.

-If you are looking for an experienced FHA Lender in Oakland County, Michigan, call Julie from Main Street Bank today at: 586-382-5482 and let her help you navigate through the loan process and answer any questions you may have.
+If you are looking for an experienced FHA Lender in Oakland County, Michigan, call Julie from Superior National Bank today at: 586-382-5482 and let her help you navigate through the loan process and answer any questions you may have.